gladiatorAsh/RealEstate/Readme.md

 1. Run a mongo container.
 Update the url in config/db.js
 2. Run node server on 3600 and react on 3000
 3. Update config with email, pwd and Zillow token
-4. Creation of account is via API, use created account. username:ashutosh.singh@sjsu.edu
+4. Creation of account is via API, hence import Postman collection.
+Create user by the Post Users API.
-        password:
+5. Use this user to login

 1. Features built-